About the Fishery

 River Manners: (From Sporting Life's web site)

-Failure to adhere to these so called RULES will result in tension, causing anglers to get angry and then eventually an exchange of expletives will result, then finally we will get fisticuffs.
-Before yelling and screaming at someone, go up to them and have a quiet word to them to see if they know what they are doing as they may be new to the river and unaware what to do.
-Imagine how you would feel if you were new to an area and someone was going off at you like a raving lunatic.
+Failure to adhere to these so called RULES will result in tension, causing anglers to get frustrated and then eventually an exchange of expletives can spoil the day’s fishing.
+Before yelling at someone, go up to them and have a quiet word to them to see if they know what they are doing as they may be new to the river and unaware what to do.
+Imagine how you would feel if you were new to an area and someone was going off at you.
 It would put you right off fishing.

 - Squeeze a fish or rip the hook out.